Crossing number (graph theory): Variations

+Among all of the known optimal solutions for the maximal number of halving lines for a set $S$ of $n$ points, a subset of the valid solutions for every solved $n$ uses the same point set as the known optimal solutions to the rectilinear crossing number $\overline{cr}(n)$ of the same number of vertices.
+A halving line here is one which passes through 2 points in $S$, and equally bisects the remaining points.
+A conjecture exists for the relationship between halving lines and $\overline{cr}(n)$ for a set of $n$ points, which states that, for each arrangement of points in which $\overline{cr}(n)$ is minimized, the number of halving lines is maximized.
+The opposite relation is known not to be true, as some arrangements of points which maximize the number of halving lines have a quadrilateral as a convex hull, while all arrangements maximizing $\overline{cr}(n)$ have a triangular convex hull.

 A graph has local crossing number k if it can be drawn with at most k crossings per edge, but not fewer.

 The graphs that can be drawn with at most k crossings per edge are also called k-planar.

 Other variants of the crossing number include the pairwise crossing number (the minimum number of pairs of edges that cross in any drawing) and the odd crossing number (the number of pairs of edges that cross an odd number of times in any drawing).
 The odd crossing number is at most equal to the pairwise crossing number, which is at most equal to the crossing number.
 However, by the Hanani–Tutte theorem, whenever one of these numbers is zero, they all are.
 Schaefer (2014, 2018) surveys many such variants.